 The course goes for one day from 8am until 5pm.

-Cost includes: Tuition, insurance, materials, use of tools, workshop consumables, safety gear, morning and afternoon tea.
+Cost includes: Tuition, insurance, materials, use of tools, workshop consumables, safety gear.

 Need to bring: Lunch, appropriate clothing and covered footwear